TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Testing/CoreTesting.rst

 The command asks :file:`runTests.sh` to execute the "functional" test suite `-s functional` and to not execute all available tests but only those within `typo3/sysext/core/Tests/Functional/Authentication/`.
-The script first starts the containers it needs: Redis, memcached (previosuly also MariaDB by default, which is now using SQLite instead, due to less depndencies).
+The script first starts the containers it needs: Redis, memcached (previously also MariaDB by default, which is now using SQLite instead, due to less dependencies).
 All in one network.
-It then then starts a PHP 8.2 container and calls phpunit from there to execute the tests. phpunit executes only one test in this case, that one is green.
+It then starts a PHP 8.2 container and calls phpunit from there to execute the tests. phpunit executes only one test in this case, that one is green.
 The containers and networks are then removed again.
 Note the exit code of :file:`runTests.sh` (`echo $?`) is identical to the exit code of the phpunit call: If phpunit reports green, :file:`runTests.sh` returns 0, and if phpunit is red, the exit code